turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 ```
 ## Compiling Smart Contract

 As we have written and tested the smart contract, we will compile it for deployment.
-Run following command in terminal :
+Run following command in terminal:
 ```javascript
 // for linux and mac users
 env 'RUSTFLAGS=-C link-arg=-s' cargo build --target wasm32-unknown-unknown --release